RingSQL: Schema-Independent Synthetic Data Generation for Text-to-SQL Reinforcement Learning: Data Generation with a Query Template

 \subsection{Filling the Plan Template}

-The slots specified in the plan inputs are filled first by selecting an entity and attribute from a Ring.
+The slots specified in the plan inputs are filled first by selecting an entity and attribute from a Ring \cite{sterbentz-etal-2024-satyrn, sterbentz2023lightweight, paley2021data}.
 In this example, the Ring and the available entities and attributes are shown in Figure \ref{fig:ring_diagram}.
 Suppose the \texttt{releasedate} attribute of the \texttt{Song} entity is selected to fill the \texttt{\{Datetime[0]\}} slot.
+Other attributes, like \texttt{song\_name} would not be valid options for this slot since it is a categorical attribute and it is not valid to compare whether one category occurred prior to another in this template.
+The ability to impose these type constraints on sampled attributes ensures that the queries generated by \methodname{} only contain reasonable operations and correctly answer the filled template questions.
 The access plan shown in Figure \ref{fig:filled-template-appendix} gives the SQR plan to retrieve the attribute assigned to the slot.
 This assignment also assigns the entity class slots for both input filters to the \texttt{Song} entity.
-Next, the filter slots are filled in, first the \texttt{\{Identifier[0]\}} slot is filled with the identifying attribute of the \texttt{Song} entity (the \texttt{song\_name} attribute), then the \texttt{\{Identifier[0].Value\}} slots are filled in with values sampled from the \texttt{song\_name} attribute (which are \texttt{"Just beat it"} and \texttt{"Aj ei akash"}).
+Next, the filter slots are filled in, first the \texttt{\{Identifier[0]\}} slot is filled with the identifying attribute of the \texttt{Song} entity (the \texttt{song\_name} attribute), then the \texttt{\{Identifier[0].Value\}} slots are filled in with values sampled from the \texttt{song\_name} attribute (\texttt{"Just beat it"} and \texttt{"Aj ei akash"}).
 After all slots are filled, additional filters can be generated and appended to plan inputs to increase the complexity of the query.
 Then, the access plans, plan inputs, and analysis template are combined into the full SQR plan shown, and the slots in the question templates are filled based on the slot assignments.
 The resulting plan has many redundant steps, which are cleaned up by the SQR compiler, producing the compiled SQR plan shown.
 A single filled template question for the plan is sampled to be used for rephrasing.
 As shown in the example, the template question is correct with respect to the plan but is not reflective of how a person would ask the question, while the rephrased question retains the meaning and sounds much more natural.